-Why The Mainframe Still Matters in 2021
+Why The Mainframe Still Matters

 Mainframes have been the workhorses of the corporate data center for more than half a century.
 With the advent of new technologies such as the cloud and low-cost x86 commodity servers, many tech pundits expected the mainframe to fade away sooner rather than later.
 But that’s far from the case.
 In fact, in 2021 the venerable mainframe is still as relevant as ever for many enterprises around the world.
 Here’s why.

 Mainframes are still hard at work doing the jobs they have traditionally done.
 67 of Fortune 100 enterprises continue to use mainframes for their most crucial business functions.

 For example, when it comes to high-speed transaction processing, mainframes simply have no peer in terms of speed, the volume of transactions they can handle, and cost-effectiveness.
 That’s why banks still lean on mainframes for their core operations.
 Many customer interactions, such as credit card and ATM transactions, are carried out through high volume, real-time, online transaction processing (OLTP).
 Banks also continue to depend on overnight mainframe batch runs to process customer statements, internal financial reports, and much more.